 A management programme made and published under section 66 as in force before the commencement day and in effect immediately before that day has effect on and after that day as if it were made and published under that section by the Minister.

-[Section 126 inserted by No. 46 of 2010 s.
+[Section 126 inserted: No. 46 of 2010 s.
 54.]

 127. Notices